AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release 15262 {#release-15262}

-Summarized below are the continuous improvements for maintenance release 15262, which was publicly released on February 28, 2024.
+Summarized below are the continuous improvements for maintenance release 15262, which was publicly released on March 1, 2024.
 The previous maintenance release was release 14697.

 2024.3.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.